 Why small and cheap is good

-While Ozarks has handled the recent downturn relatively well and is basically breakeven after the recent rally, Silver State, and many more like them, are down significantly over the past year -- Preferred Bank to the tune of 75%, First Midwest 37%, and Silver State 99%.
+While Ozarks has handled the recent downturn relatively well and is basically breakeven after the recent rally, Silver State, and many more like it, has gone under.
 Sure, all investors should seek out cheap small caps with good operating metrics; stocks like these can provide outsized returns to long-term investors, to the tune of more than 5 percentage points per year.
-But the recent experience of small-cap banks imparts an important lesson about the difference between trailing metrics and future outlooks.
+But the recent experience of small-cap banks teaches an important lesson about the difference between trailing metrics and future outlooks.

-As you've probably heard on the news, the entire financial sector has been sledgehammered this year by tightening liquidity, thanks to a subprime-mortgage writedown bonanza.
+As you've probably heard on the news, the entire financial sector has been sledgehammered by tightening liquidity, thanks to a subprime mortgage writedown bonanza.
 This has taken down former titans of the industry, including Fannie Mae

 Excuse me while I ... state the obvious

-- With so many writedowns happening in the industry, it's hard to know which stated book values you can trust; a substantial writedown at a small bank could put it out of business.
+- With so many writedowns happening in the industry, it's hard to know which stated book values you can trust.

 Early is wrong